 This two-day seminar will provide you with the knowledge and skills you need to successfully pursue the Triple Aim in your organization or community.

-- Hear directly from senior leaders and improvement teams who have successfully used IHI’s Triple Aim to improve health and lower costs in their communities and for their organizations.
+- Hear directly from senior leaders and improvement teams who have successfully used IHI’s Triple Aim to improve health and lower costs in various populations including employees, accountable care organizations, and communities.

 - Develop a portfolio of projects tailored to the population you serve.